 Building a 8×12 gable shed roof plans

 The first step of the project is to build the rafters for the 8×12 shed roof.
-Mark the cut lines on the 2×6 rafters and get the job done with a circular saw and with a chisel.
-Make sure you smooth the recesses for a neat result.
+Mark the cut lines on the 2×6 rafters and get the job done with a circular saw.
+Make sure you smooth the edges for a neat result.
 In addition make the angle cut, by using the miter saw.

 I recommend you to lay the rafters on a level surface and to make a jig, so you align everything properly and easily.
 Use 2×6 lumber for the vertical support.